mrhooray/gulp-mocha-phantomjs/README.md

   .pipe(mochaPhantomJS({grep: 'PATTERN_OF_MOCHA_TEST'}));
 });
 ```
-It results the same as running in
+It results the same as running the following command in command line

 ```
 mocha-phantomjs "test/runner.html?grep=PATTERN_OF_MOCHA_TEST"